 Square's competitors in the mobile payment industry see customer service as a way to topple the upstart company.
 PayPal, for example, employs 6,000 people in its customer service department.
 The entire staff of Square, headquartered in San Francisco, totals fewer than 500 people [source: Kim].

-For lots more information about mobile payments, virtual wallets and the future of money, check out the related links on the next page.
+For lots more information about mobile payments, virtual wallets and the future of money, check out the related links below.